KatieProchilo/GitWorkflows/PullRequestChangesFromAForkedRepository.md

 ![Recently Pushed Branches for a Forked Repository](images/ForkRecentlyPushedBranches.png)

 Approve the pull request.
-If needed, resolve merge conflicts or [rebase changes](RebaseABranch.md).
+Resolve any merge conflicts or [rebase your changes](RebaseChangesToAFork.md) against the latest in **upstream/master**, then merge the pull request.